Boundary controllability for degenerate/singular hyperbolic equations in nondivergence form with drift: Boundary observability and null controllability

 On the product space $\mathcal{H}_0 \times \mathcal{H}_0 $, consider the bilinear form $\Lambda$ defined as

 where $v$ and $w$ are the solutions of \eqref{backward pblm} associated to the final data $V_T:=\left(v_T^0, v_T^1\right)$ and $W_T:=\left(w_T^0, w_T^1\right)$, respectively.
 The bilinear form $\Lambda$ is continuous and coercive (see Lemma \ref{cont-coercivity}) and thanks to these properties one can prove the null controllability for the original problem \eqref{mainequation}.
-In particular, defining $T_0$ as the lower bound found in Corollaries \ref{Observability0} and \ref{Observability01}, which changes according to the different assumptions used therein, one can prove the next result.
+In particular, defining $T_0$ as the lower bound found in Corollaries \ref{Observability0} and \ref{Observability01}, which changes according to the different assumptions used therein, one can prove the next result, whose proof is postponed in the Appendix.

 \begin{thm} Assume Hypothesis $\ref{hyp5}$.
 Then, for all $T>T_0$ and for every $\left(u_0, u_1\right)$ in $L_{\frac{1}{\sigma}}^2(0,1) \times H_{\frac{1}{\sigma}}^{-1}(0,1)$ there exists a control $f \in L^2(0, T)$ such that the solution of \eqref{mainequation} satisfies \eqref{NC}. \end{thm}